ProfDrLuigi/wired-bot/README.md

 </h2>
 </summary>

-To change the Path of the folder which should be watched change the corresponding option in wired-botctl.sh
+To change the Path of the folder which should be watched change the corresponding option in botctl.sh

 </details>